Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 * The relationships among model, syntax, and markup semantics
 * How modeling reduces iterations of the document analysis → schema development → markup pipeline
 * XML looks like a string but it’s really a tree.
 What does this mean for modeling, markup, and querying or processing?
+* Version management: working with Git and GitHub

 ## Legend

 * **Presentation:** by instructors